 - Add side supports along the length of the structure.

 - Wrap greenhouse plastic over the frame and secure it with clamps.

 The video below details how one person built a greenhouse using these materials.
 It also shows how the homeowner used the greenhouse through several seasons.

 Find A Pro

 If you're ready to explore the growing options that a greenhouse offers, we can help you find a pro to complete the project.
-Use our lead generator today to find landscapers nearby to help get your greenhouse going.
+Use our lead generator today to find greenhouse builders nearby to help get your greenhouse going.

 Get free estimates from local landscaping contractors